3d printing

 Another great question.
 "Monochrome" means that the printer's LCD screen emits only the one color that will harden the resin.

 Some older LCD screen printers used smart phone LCD screens that emitted the full spectrum of colors.
 This was seen as very inefficient from an energy perspective since the resin only needs light of a certain frequency, commonly ultraviolet (UV) light at about 405 nm, to harden.
-Newer printers use an LCD screen that only emit light at 405 nm, hence the term "monochromatic".
-So for 3D printing purposes, monochromatic LCD screens is a good thing.
+Newer printers use an LCD screen that only emits light at 405 nm, just the one color, hence the term "monochromatic".
+So for 3D printing purposes, a monochromatic LCD screen is a good thing.

-When choosing a resin, look for resins that are photosensitive at 405 nm to match your printer's LCD screen.
-This ensures that your printer is emitting light at the correct frequency to cure the resin.
+When choosing a resin, look for resins that are photosensitive at 405 nm to match your printer's 405 nm LCD screen.
+This ensures that your printer is emitting light at the correct frequency to cure the resin you chose.
 In other words, if your printer is 405 nm, your resin needs to be 405 nm, too.

 Post curing is needed because resin 3D printers deliberately under-cure the resin during printing.
 Under-curing during printing is necessary to leave enough uncured resin present so that the layers can be bound to each other.
 If each layer was fully cured during printing, the model would delaminate and fall apart like a deck of cards.
 So after the model is removed from the printer and cleaned, place it in a UV light booth or in the sun to fully cure all the resin.